MAY 4th – 10th, 2025

 Pick up your Bingo card between May 4–10 at any of the following locations (see list below).
 Visit downtown businesses, complete your card, and return it by Monday, May 12 to be entered into our prize drawing.
 Click the link below to preview the bingo card.

-Two lucky winners will each receive a raffle basket valued at $200, filled with items from our amazing downtown small businesses.
+Two lucky winners will each receive a giveaway basket valued at $200, filled with items from our amazing downtown small businesses.

 Whether you’re a regular or discovering new favorites, Business Bingo is a fun way to shop local and support the heart of our community.